simoncowen88/dogeconf-19/talk/10-tuples.md

 &nbsp;

-It _is_ possible to have a pattern match on a tuple allocate.
+It _is_ possible to have a pattern matching on a tuple allocate.

-We've seen it in the wild, but I've been unable to reproduce it no matter how complicate I make things!
+???

+seen in the wild
+unable to reproduce
+even with very complex scenarios (nested dus &c)

 ---

-## Tuples - pattern matching (vs C\#)
+## Tuples - pattern matching (vs C\#) 🔥🔥🔥

 ```csharp
 int F (int a, int b)